techidaily/site-facebook/source/_posts/unveiling-the-covert-norms-of-online-networking-on-fb.md

 ![Faceboook Follow Option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/02/Faceboook-Follow-Option.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=heERQcpMi77lqToE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  If you just want to follow someone's Facebook posts, and if there is an option to follow them, rather choose that option.
 From their profile, click the three-dot menu, and select**Follow** .
 This allows you to see what they are up to, but your timeline is not shared with them.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/May-pLCUkEA?si=PGlcFZAlsp3S3beI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 Report Spammy Friend Requests